CorySimon/pyIAST/docs/index.rst

 Tests
 =====

 This code was tested using pure-component Xe and Kr adsorption isotherms in IRMOF-1 to predict the uptake of Xe and Kr at 1 bar in a variety of Xe mole fractions.
-The test is displayed in `this IPython notebook <https://github.com/CorySimon/IAST/blob/master/test/test.ipynb>`_, and the files for reproduction of this result are in the `/test` directory.
+The test is displayed in `this IPython notebook <https://github.com/CorySimon/IAST/blob/master/XeKrtest/test.ipynb>`_, and the files for reproduction of this result are in the `/XeKrtest` directory.

 **TL;DR** The following plot shows the simulated Xe/Kr adsorption (points) using binary grand-canonical Monte Carlo simulations against the IAST prediction from pure-component adsorption isotherms (solid lines).

 .. image:: validation.png
    :align: center

+Tests are also available for a mixture of methane and ethane in `this IPython Notebook <https://github.com/CorySimon/IAST/blob/master/test/Methane%20and%20ethane%20test.ipynb>`_.

 ===============================
 Class documentation and details